MichelleRS/react-inventory-app/README.md

 ## Project Status

-In progress:

-- MVP app functionality complete
-- beginning CSS
+MVP Complete. app functions as intended with simple css

 [Back to Table of Contents](#table-of-contents)